iamarale/freshkeep/README.md

 A simple and efficient pantry management application built with React, TanStack Router for routing, Supabase for database management, and Tailwind CSS for styling.

+### purpose

+I want to get better at creating crud applications so I used supabase as my DB and created data, updated them, and also deleted them.

 ## Table of Contents

 - [Features](#features)